 Malignant mixed Mullerian tumour of the uterus

-Malignant mixed Mullerian tumour (MMMT) of the uterus, also known a uterine carcinosarcoma, is the commonest (up to 50%) uterine sarcomas.
+Malignant mixed Mullerian tumour (MMMT) of the uterus, also known a uterine carcinosarcoma, is the commonest (up to 50%) uterine sarcoma.
 They are thought to account for 2-8% of all malignant uterine cancers 1-2.
 The uterus is the commonest site for malignant mixed Mullerian tumours 1.

 A uterine MMMT can be either homologous or heterologous.

-Similar to MMMT's in general, they are composed or both carcinomatous (epithelial) and sarcomatous (mesodermal) components.
+Similar to MMMTs in general, they are composed or both carcinomatous (epithelial) and sarcomatous (mesodermal) components.
 Usually, the epithelial component dominates 2.

-Prevalent sub types for the epitheloid component include:
+Prevalent subtypes for the epithelioid component include: